o-bollverk/api-etl-example/README.md

 - src/load: functions for setting up DB, loading parquet files to it, doing some basic queries with sqlalchemy
 - src/utils: functions for handling dates, current project path
 - cve_api: a directory and filestructure corresponding to a Django app.
 Contains models.py, views.py, urls.py, etc. Defines the types of queries supported by API, the links by which the results are accessible.
+- main.py: does all steps required to have data in DB.